Sign up for weekly AppOps insights.

 Consequences of Incorrect Data Classification in ALM

 If you don’t consider data classification during the Salesforce application lifecycle management process, the fallout can be serious.
-Your organization could face severe consequences stemming from a violation of SOX regulations.
+And if your company is public, it could face severe consequences stemming from a violation of SOX regulations.

 Noncompliance with the Sarbanes-Oxley Act of 2002 (SOX) can put your CEO and CFO at risk of fines and imprisonment.
-It can also put your organization at risk of fines and delisting from the stock exchange, as well as other civil penalties.
+Your organization can also be subject to fines.
+Other potential consequences include delisting from the stock exchange and civil penalties.

 However, it doesn’t stop there.
 If an audit calls the integrity of your financial reporting into question, you’ll almost certainly lose the trust of your customers and investors.
 And once that trust is lost, it can be incredibly challenging to win it back.